HOW IVF WORKS: A STEP-BY-STEP GUIDE

 Step 11: Wait Again

 You are going to wait another 10-14 days before going in to the clinic to get a blood test to establish if you are pregnant.
-Again, some people take pregnancy tests at home during this waiting period but most people do better to wait and get a fully confirmed test result around 2 weeks after your transfer.
+Some people take pregnancy tests at home during this waiting period but most people do better to wait and get a fully confirmed test result around 2 weeks after your transfer.

 Step 12: Get Final Results